Elephant Bush or Elephant Food?

 I really love mine as a cascading plant, but you can try this plant as a bonsai.
-It doesn’t do well if you are wanting to wire the branches since they are brittle and break easily.
+It can be hard for a beginner to wire the branches since they are brittle and break easily.

 But you can pinch and guide the plant as you would like it to grow, so if you are a beginner, it may be an option for you.